NatapasL/small-social-media/README.md

     }
 }'
 ```
-Token will be at header `authorization` in response.
+The token will be returned in the `Authorization` header of the response.

-3. Add token from 2. to header `Authorization`.
+3. Use the token from step 2 in subsequent requests:

 ```bash
 curl \
 --header 'Authorization: Bearer [TOKEN]' \
 ...
 ```

-- 3.1 Get all posts at `GET /posts`.
+- 3.1 Get all posts at `GET /posts`:

 ```bash
 curl \
 --location 'http://localhost:3000/posts' \
 --header 'Authorization: Bearer [TOKEN]'
 ```

-- 3.2 Create post at `POST /posts`.
+- 3.2 Create a post at `POST /posts`:

 ```bash
 curl \
 --location 'http://localhost:3000/posts' \